 Cover the bead drop with a cover slip (12x12mm), apply soft pressure to spread the gel over the entire area of the cover slip, creating the desired monolayer.
 Be cautious to avoid air bubble formation.

 Wait approximately 5 minutes until the gel is polymerized.
 Carefully remove the 12x12mm cover slip.
 Place a few drops of TE buffer on the sample, cover the array with another cover slip (24x40x1mm), and remove excess liquid with a tissue.
-Seal the slide with rubber cement glue
+Seal the slide with rubber cement glue.

 Scan the array with an epifluorescent microscope using ~300 raster positions.
 Capture three (or five) images at each raster position in different fluorescent channels and the bright field mode with the 12-bit 4K CCD camera.
 The bright field image is essential to infer the bead area during image analysis.